-- it must fit within a 24'x24' footprint, except for small cantilevers above it can be no more than 75' tall to its tallest point - it must contain multiple interior levels, though not necessarily "full" levels - one interior stairwell must connect each level with the other.
-At a minimum, firemen must be able to drag their hoses up this stairwell. - at least one "room" and one part of the stairwell must be fully enclosed, for possible use as a "burn room" and "smoke stair" for fire training. - for pedagogical, symbolic, contextual, and funding purposes the tower construction must "feature masonry" (i.e. much of the building should be made of masonry, particularly concrete block).
-Emphasis should be placed on the joinery of masonry units to each other, and to other materials. - it must contain at least one wall-opening, and one roof-top access-point for a fire ladder truck to approach and train firemen to enter the building. - as a result, the tower must be sited and contain hard-scape paving such that a long ladder truck can approach, maneuver, and leave the site.
+- it must fit within a 24'x24' footprint, except for small balconies, cantilevers, or roof overhangs above - it can be no more than 75' tall to its tallest point - it must contain multiple interior levels, though not necessarily "full" levels - one interior stairwell must connect each level with the other.
+At a minimum, firemen must be able to drag their hoses up this stairwell. - at least one "room" and one part of the stairwell must be fully enclosed, for possible use as a "burn room" and "smoke stair" for fire training. - for pedagogical, symbolic, contextual, and funding purposes the tower construction must "feature masonry" (i.e. much of the building should be made of masonry).
+Particular emphasis should be paid to the joinery of masonry units to each other, and to other materials in the design. - it must contain at least one wall-opening, and one roof-top access point for a fire ladder truck to approach and train firemen to enter the building. - as a result, the tower must be sited and contain hard-scape paving such that a long ladder truck can approach, maneuver, and leave the site.